sebastianhaberey/nsd/nsd/README.md

 final discovery = await startDiscovery('_services._dns-sd._udp', autoResolve: false);
 ```

 The `autoResolve` flag is important because the results are not real services and cannot be resolved.
 The `discovery.services` list will then be populated with the answers.
 The answers look like this:

 ```
-[MethodChannelNsdPlatform] [2022-01-21 12:19:56.941821] [calls] Callback: onServiceDiscovered {service.type: _tcp.local, service.host: null, service.name: _foo, handle: a353ff28-40dd-425d-a5a0-9966eea0c708}
+{service.type: _tcp.local, service.host: null, service.name: _foo, handle: a353ff28-40dd-425d-a5a0-9966eea0c708}
-[MethodChannelNsdPlatform] [2022-01-21 12:19:56.944118] [calls] Callback: onServiceDiscovered {service.type: _tcp.local, service.host: null, service.name: _bar, handle: a353ff28-40dd-425d-a5a0-9966eea0c708}
+{service.type: _tcp.local, service.host: null, service.name: _bar, handle: a353ff28-40dd-425d-a5a0-9966eea0c708}
 ```

-The first component of the service type (e.g. `_foo`) is contained in the service name attribute, the second component of the service type (e.g. `_tcp`) is contained in the service type attribute.
+The first component of the service type (e.g. `_foo`) is contained in the service name attribute,
+the second component of the service type (e.g. `_tcp`) is contained in the service type attribute.

-Even though using a service structure to represent a service type feels like a hack, it seems to be consistent on Android / macOS / iOS platform APIs.
-Since they are both doing it, I chose to adapt the same behavior for the plugin.
+Even though using a service structure to represent a service type feels like a hack, it seems to be
+consistent on Android / macOS / iOS platform APIs.
+Since they are both doing it,
+the plugin has the same behavior.

 ### How to enable logging for diagnostic purposes